PROFESSOR JAMES WILLIAM LENMAN B.A., M. Phil., Ph.D.

 From 2005- 2013 I was a member of the AHRC’s Peer Review College and have evaluated grant and study leave applications for AHRC funding awards worth up to approx £1 million.
 In the summer of 2005 I was a member of the expert group convened by the AHRC to develop the (ultimately unsuccessful) shortlisted Strategic Initiative Proposal, “Dynamics of Trust”.
 I was a member of the committee set up by the Mind Association in 2005 to adjudicate the competition for Mind Association Scholarships held that year.

-I am a member of the WROCAH (White Rose College of the Arts and Humanities) Subject Cluster Committee for “Thought”.
+I have been a member of the WROCAH (White Rose College of the Arts and Humanities) Subject Cluster Committee for “Thought”.

 Corresponding Editor for Ethical Theory and Moral Practice June 2004-March 2006.